- Floris established in London by Juan Famenias Floris.

 - Yardley becomes a Joint Stock Company.

 - A. Bourjois & Cie formed by Alexander Bourjois and Emile Orosdi (France).
+Factory built at Pantin.

-- Maurice Levy founded by Felix Levy.
+- Maurice Lévy founded by Felix Lévy.

-- Peet Brothers Manufacturing Co. incorporates.
+- Peet Brothers Manufacturing Company incorporates.

 - Martha Matilda Harper founded.